 Can I use retinol while doing IPL?

-Intense pulsed light (IPL) treatments (aka photofacials that help with hyperpigmentation) use a light not a laser, Dr. Boakye says.
+Intense pulsed light (IPL) treatments (aka photofacials that help with hyperpigmentation) use a light, not a laser, Dr. Boakye says.
 However, she still recommends talking to your doctor or provider prior to using retinol.
 How long before an IPL treatment you should stop retinol she says will depend on your skin and the settings the doctor uses.
-As a general rule of thumb, ideally one week before.
+As a general rule of thumb, stop all retinol use one week beforehand.

 Can I get laser hair removal while on tretinoin?